microsoft/genaiscript/docs/src/content/docs/blog/readme-maintenance.md

 ---
-title: "Keeping your README Fresh and Engaging"
+title: Keeping your README Fresh and Engaging
 date: 2024-08-24
-authors: [genaiscript, pelikhan]
+authors:
-tags: ["GenAIScript", "README", "Open Source", "Maintenance"]
+  - genaiscript
+  - pelikhan
+tags:
+  - README
+  - Open Source
+  - Documentation
+  - Maintenance
+  - Engagement
 canonical_url: https://microsoft.github.io/genaiscript/blog/README-maintenance
+description: Optimize your project's front door with our script for an always up-to-date and engaging README.

 ---

 In the world of open source, a well-maintained `README` file acts as the front door to your project.
 It's often the first thing potential users and contributors see, and as such, it should be both informative and inviting.
 Today, we're diving into the GenAIScript that helps keep the `README` of the [GenAI project](https://github.com/microsoft/genaiscript) as fresh as a daisy! 🌼 Check out the actual [script file](https://github.com/microsoft/genaiscript/blob/main/packages/sample/genaisrc/readme-updater.genai.mts) for the details.